brainpoint/febs-react-web/README.md

 2. When webpack build bundle, it makes your components recognised rather than throwing an error.
 3. It will help webpack build bundle with correct file depending on the tar* platform.

-You can find something like `@providesModule ReactActivityIndicator` on `react-web` component's comment, yes, it's for `HasteResolverPlugin`.
+You can find something like `@providesModule ReactActivityIndicator` on `febs-react-web` component's comment, yes, it's for `HasteResolverPlugin`.

 ### Require modules